ipgof/marlin/README.md

 This will create a binary named marlin in the current folder.
 Add your deb files to a folder named `debs` (you can configure this in `marlin.go`).
 Finally, run `marlin` and a `Packages.gz` file will be generated.

-##TODO:
+## TODO:
 - Better error handling
 - Ability to create a Release file

-Thank you to [OpenRepo](//github.com/eswick/openrepo), making it a lot easier for me to write marlin.
+Thank you to [OpenRepo](//github.com/eswick/openrepo).
+Much of this codebase is heavily influenced by it.